rupshabagchi/frontend-dev-setup/README.md

-# My Frontend Development setup
+# My Frontend Web Development setup

 This is a list of development tools, and setups for those tools that I use for my front end development work.
 This is not an exhaustive list by any means.